elastic/app-search-reference-ui-react/README.md

 `AppSearchProvider` - The "Provider" is configured at the top level of your App.
-You pass it an instance of `AppSearchDriver`, which is configured for your account and engine.
+You pass it an instance of `AppSearchDriver`, which is configured for your Account and Engine.
 This "Provider" uses React's "Context" API to hold state and expose that state to other App Search components in the component tree.
 `AppSearchDriver` - Non-React "driver" class.
 The idea is to hold all non-React specific logic here, so that it can be shared across multiple toolkits `containers/{SearchBox,Meta,Results}` - These are individual "Connected" App Search Components.
 They are aware of state provided by AppSearchProvider and can update that state as well.
-They have no "View" of their own, they simply hold the logic.
+They have no "View" of their own, they simply hold implement the logic.
 This means that any "View" component could be swapped in.

 Not shown above, but included in this project:

 `components/{SearchBox,Meta,Results,Result` - These are individual "View"
 components.
 They have no logic and are not aware of App Search.
-They simply take simple properties are render them.
+They take simple properties and render them in a template.
 These would be the "default" views for UI Toolkit, but could be easily swapped out.
 `app-search/withAppSearch` - A higher order component that a Toolkit user could use to connect any component to the App Search state.
 This enables users to write their own components.